nicercode/2016-02-01-ResBaz/lessons/50-data/index.md

 nCountries <- data.frame(continents, ncountries = sapply(countries, length))
 ```

-This last example highlights a strneght of lapply, it's great for building analysis pipelines, where you want to repeat a series of steps on a large number of similar objects.
+This last example highlights a strength of lapply, it's great for building analysis pipelines, where you want to repeat a series of steps on a large number of similar objects.
 The way to do this is to
 have a series of lapply statements, with the output of one providing the input to another.

 ```coffee